Reddy7860/Stocks_Visualisation/README.md

 1. Clone the repository to your local machine
 2. Install any necessary dependencies using the 'pip install requirements.txt'
-3. Run the project using streamlit run
+3. Run the project using streamlit run streamlit_stocks_overview.py

-bash
-Copy code
-pip install streamlit yfinance plotly pandas pmdarima arch Usage
+## Contributing

+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute to this project.

+## Authors and Acknowledgement

-To run the app, navigate to the root directory of the project and run the following command:
+- List the names of the project contributors

-bash
-Copy code
-streamlit run streamlit_stocks_overview.py
-Once the app is running, select a stock from the dropdown menu and choose the tab corresponding to the tool you want to use.
-The available tabs are:

-Overview: Displays information about the selected company.
-Price Chart: Displays a candlestick chart of the stock's historical prices.
-News: Displays recent news articles related to the selected company.
-Forecasting: Uses either an ARIMA or GARCH model to forecast the stock's price for the next 1-30 days.
-Contributing
-If you would like to contribute to the project, feel free to submit a pull request on the GitHub repository.
+- If applicable, acknowledge any resources, libraries, or tools that you used to develop this project

-License
+## License

-This project is licensed under the terms of the MIT license.
-See the LICENSE file for details.
+This project is licensed under the [LICENSE NAME HERE](LICENSE.md) license.
+See the [LICENSE.md](LICENSE.md) file for details.